darioperez/critical-hit-portfolio-2021-refresh/content/projects/europe-shuttle.md

 ## The Solution.

-We directed an in-depth master and customer research to determine how customers were perceiving the brand and based on it traced a plan to improve Europe Shuttle’s presence.
+I directed an in-depth master and customer research to determine how customers were perceiving the brand and based on it traced a plan to improve Europe Shuttle’s presence.

-In order to improve their B2C experience we redesigned their reservation process and defined a strategy and provided mentoring to their in-house team to implement the new solution.
+In order to improve their B2C experience I redesigned their reservation process and defined a strategy and provided mentoring to their in-house team to implement the new solution.

 </div>
 <!--/ the solution -->